oegedijk/explainerdashboard/docs/source/deployment.rst

 Graphviz buildpack
 ------------------

-If you want to visualize indidividual trees in your ``RandomForest`` using the ``dtreeviz`` package you will need to make sure that ``graphviz`` is installed on your ``heroku`` dyno by adding the following buildstack:
+If you want to visualize individual trees in your ``RandomForest`` using the ``dtreeviz`` package you will need to make sure that ``graphviz`` is installed on your ``heroku`` dyno by adding the following buildstack: